proegssilb/xenrelay-com/content/blog/2025-09-13-docker-macvlan.md

 the latter, since manually adapting every container I wanted to use sounded like a pain.
-Docker daemons apparently don't coordinate with each other when allocating IP addresses in swarm mode (nor do they speak DHCP), so each host has to instead have a unique ip range to allocate addresses from.
+Docker daemons apparently don't coordinate with each other when allocating IP addresses in swarm mode (nor do they speak DHCP), so each host has to instead have a unique IP range to allocate addresses from.
 That requirement creates a two-step process, and now you know why I'm writing all this down.

 The process:
-  1. Set up each node with a config-only network that controls ip address range and parent network interface
+  1. Set up each node with a config-only network that controls IP address range and parent network interface
   2. Create a macvlan network at the swarm scope

 # The Network Setup

-I'm assuming you have an ipv4 network in the range 192.168.0.0/16.
+I'm assuming you have an IPv4 network in the range 192.168.0.0/16.
 Most home networks are probably setup with 192.168.0.0/24, which is one possible subnet of the broader space I listed.
 If you have a Unifi network or pfsense/opnsense, then you can define a subnet at `192.168.16.0/20`, and then up to 16 devices